Key Survey Information

 - Sampling error: Not applicable.

-- Nonresponse error: The unit nonresponse was 3.2% in FY 2014.
-The item nonresponse rate varied from 0% for Question 1, total R&D expenditures by source of funds, to 8.8% for Question 17, headcount of R&D postdocs.
-No questions had a nonresponse rate of 10% or higher.
+- Nonresponse error: The unit nonresponse was 3.3% in FY 2015.
+The item nonresponse rate varied from 0% for Question 1, total R&D expenditures by source of funds, to 7.8% for Question 16, headcount of R&D postdocs.

 - Measurement error: Potential sources of measurement errors include incomplete administrative data or differing categories used by the institutions.